 From the earliest followers of Jesus, Christians have been baptising (Christening) people, young and old alike.
 Baptism has been and remains a huge event in the life of anyone seeking to follow Jesus.
 For your child it will mark the beginning of a journey with God which should last a lifetime.

 Within St James and Emmanuel children are normally baptised on the 1st Sunday of the month at either Emmanuel or St James or at Emmanuel.
-We are happy for you to nominate the church of your choice and you can indicate which church you would prefer on the editable baptism booking form.
+We are happy for you to nominate the church of your choice.

 Given Baptism marks the beginning of a life-long journey with God, it requires some serious promises to be made by you as parents, your child’s godparents and the whole congregation.
 You and your child’s godparents will promise to live out the Christian faith, and to support the development of your child’s personal Christian faith as they grow into adulthood.
 Although fulfilling, no one pretends that this is easy and so the church family will also promise to support you and your child.